 Child mortality is reduced by 70% in areas where we work.
 Girls receive an education.

-Women get micro-loans, start small businesses, and are empowered by their accomplishments and contributions to the community.

-They have hope for their future.
+Women receive microfinance education, start small businesses, and are empowered by their accomplishments and contributions to the community.
+They have hope for the future.

 Our Story